Military units of Armenian armed forces violates ceasefire 26 times throughout the day

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar, Saryjaly, Marzili villages of Aghdam region, Garvand, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Bash Garvand, Yusifjanly villages of Aghdam region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Terter, Aghdam and Fuzuli regions.

 News DepartmentNews Author